niharikasingh70052-del/student-management-system-cpp/README.md

 C++ beginners
 Academic practical projects

+🎯Why This Project Was Made
+This project was made to manage student records efficiently using Linked List Data Structures in C++.
+It helps in performing operations like

+▫️Insert student records
+▫️Delete student records
+▫️Search student details
+▫️Traverse/display records
+▫️Count total students

 🔷Main Objective
 The main objective of this project is to:
-Understand the implementation of linked lists in C++
+1.Understand the implementation of linked lists in C++

-Perform dynamic memory management
+2.Perform dynamic memory management

-Compare Singly and Doubly Linked Lists
+3.Compare Singly and Doubly Linked Lists

-Manage student records efficiently
+4.Manage student records efficiently.

 Working of the Project
 The program starts with a main menu where the user chooses: